 Tips For Getting Started with Yoga

 3. Love Yourself and Your Body: Don’t take this journey for superficial or negative reasons.
 Do this for yourself!
 Smile in the mirror, and let self-love spread throughout your mind and body.
 Yoga is based on inner harmony.
-So embrace that inner harmony and treat yourself with compassion both internally and externally.
+So embrace that inner harmony and treat yourself internally and externally with compassion.

 You May Need to Lose Weight Before Doing Yoga

-As stated above, it is important to be both aware of limitations and to accept them.
+As stated above, it is important to be aware of and accept limitations.
 For some who are obese, it may not be safe to do yoga without first losing weight.
 Obesity must be taken seriously, with appropriate steps taken so as to avoid future complications such as accidental injuries.

 Yoga After Bariatric Surgery